brunopc-net/Precog/README.md

 Live at [https://brunopc-net.github.io/weather/](https://brunopc-net.github.io/weather/)

-wildfires were terrible this year in Canada.
+Wildfires were terrible this year in Canada.
 With global warming effects increasing every year, I wanted an algorithm that would advice me on what to do when I'm planning to go play outside.
 I also wanted something to advice me to protect from the sun, as UV can be high even if it's cloudy outside.

 While I was on it, I decided to include precipitation alerts so I won't go for a long bike ride if there will be rain in two hours for exemple.
 I also included temperature alerts to make sure I'm aware of the conditions for my time outside.